NATIONAL HIGH POTASSIUM AWARENESS DAY IS 5.1.23

 SEND A PROCLAMATION LETTER

-In 2022, AAKP was successful in getting proclamations in Florida and Texas.
+AAKP has been successful in getting proclamations in the states of Florida, Georgia and Texas!
 For information on supporting proclamations for our 2023 campaign, click the green button to email us.

 Kidney Patients Share Their High Potassium StorIES